IBM-EPBL/IBM-Project-10429-1659179513/Project Development Phase/Sprint 1/Readme.md

    -->Configure ImageDataGenerator Class<br>
    -->Apply ImageDataGenerator Functionality To Trainset And Testset

-<h5>Note:</h5>The dataset uploaded is not complete, due to its size issues.So, it is recommended to use the link in the data.txt file to download dataset.
+<h5>Note:</h5>The dataset uploaded is not complete, due to its size issues.So, it is recommended to use the link in the Dataset.txt file to download dataset.